iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 In light of these dynamics, it can be argued that FPTP disproportionately disadvantages left-wing leaders.
 The system, structured to reward the candidate with the most votes in each constituency, may not align with the diverse and expressive nature of left-wing voters.
 As a result, FPTP tends to favor the cohesiveness of right-wing voters, potentially impacting the representation of left-wing leaders in the political landscape.

+## How will you explain FPTP to 5 year old?

+Imagine you and your friends live in a hostel, and every day you all have to eat the same thing for lunch.
+The owner always serves upma, but most of the kids in the hostel don't like it every day.
+So, they decide to vote to change the menu and have different foods.

+Now, the way they vote is a bit confusing.
+It's called FPTP, which means "First Past the Post."
+Each person gets to choose their favorite food, and the one with the most votes wins.

+Here's how it went:

+    50 friends voted for Upma.
+    30 friends voted for Dahi Bada.
+    10 friends voted for Puri Sabji.
+    30 friends voted for Idli.
+    40 friends voted for Paneer Curry.
+    45 friends voted for Chicken Biryani.
+    35 friends voted for Chilly Chicken.
+    28 friends voted for Mutton Curry.

+Even though most friends wanted a change and voted for different foods, Upma got the most votes.
+So, even though more friends wanted something else, Upma stays on the menu.

+Unfortunately, nothing changed due to the use of the most terrible voting method called FPTP, even though most students desired a different menu.

+## How will you explain tactical voting to a 5 year old in FPTP?

+Imagine you and your friends are choosing a new game to play, but you have to pick just one game to play together.
+Each friend can only vote for their favorite game, and the game with the most votes wins.

+Now, let's say your absolute favorite game is a bit unusual, and not many friends like it.
+If you vote for that game, it might not get enough votes to win.
+So, what do you do?
+You might decide to vote for a game that's not your favorite but is more popular among your friends, just to make sure it wins.

+Tactical voting is like when you pick a game you don't love but think is more likely to win, just so you're not stuck with a game you really don't like.
+In elections, it's when people vote for a candidate who might not be their top choice but has a better chance of winning, to prevent a candidate they really don't want from winning.

 ## No EVM in Election

 EVM is one of the most insecure system of voting.